 Athletic scholarships and grants are available to men and women athletes.
 Entering students who have an interest in a particular sport should contact the appropriate coach by accessing our website at www.kwcpanthers.com and requesting information about participation and scholarships.
-A copy of the Student-Athlete Handbook can be found by going to this link https://kwc.edu/uploads/sites/2/Student-Athlete-Handbook-2018-19.pdf.
+A copy of the Student-Athlete Handbook can be found by going to this link 2022-23 Student-Athlete Handbook (PDF) - Kentucky Wesleyan College Athletics (kwcpanthers.com)